Nov. 2025:

 NOTE: No information was forthcoming from WVDOH, and FHWA granted another extension of the comment period to Dec.
 12, 2022.

-Why Oppose Corridor H in 2022?
+Why Oppose Corridor H in the 2020s?

 As Stewards of the Potomac Highlands said 20 years ago in our first newsletter of 2001, a billion-dollar four-lane rural highway from Elkins to I-66 is a waste of money.
 We’re with folks who say “Fix the Roads we already have.”